JaneliaSciComp/exllsm-circuit-reconstruction/docs/SynapsePrediction.md

 2) runs post-processing steps on this result (image closing, watershed segmentation and a size filter) and identifies post-processed presynaptic sites that colocalize with neuron 1
 3) identifies connections between neuron 1 and neuron 2 based on neuron 1 presyaptic site colocalization with neuron 2

-This workflow requires on masked neuron channels obtained with one of the [Neuron Segmentation Workflows](NeuronSegmentation.md).
+This workflow requires masked neuron channels (see [Neuron Segmentation Workflows](NeuronSegmentation.md)).

 ### Required Parameters